 This post contains affiliate links.
 When you click on a link, I may receive a small compensation, which does not affect the price that you pay.
 This helps pay for the Oh Sew Kat! blog and I only endorse products that I truly love and use in my own home.

 I received my Cricut Maker for Christmas.
 I’ve been using cricut machines since they first came out and have owned each and every one that they have made.
-I think this Maker machine is a game changer for the doll community.
+I think this Maker machine is a game changer for the doll clothes community, especially if you sew for craft fairs.
 I feel like I’ve been waiting for it all of my “sewing” life.
 You can now cut fabric by simply laying it on the mat.
 There is no need to apply any stiffener in order to cut it with this fantastic, new machine.
 The Cricut Maker is the only machine that has a new rotary cutting blade that was specifically made for fabric.
 See more about this amazing machine here!

-The Cricut Design Space libary has quite a few sewing patterns for dolls.
+The Cricut Design Space library has quite a few sewing patterns for dolls.
 They cost about the same as the PDF patterns you buy from Oh Sew Kat!
 But what if don’t like those styles or you want to make something different?
-I’ve put together this basic tutorial to walk you through the steps of how to cut your PDF patterns on your Cricut Maker machine (or cut your paper patterns on other cricut machines).
+I’ve put together this basic tutorial to walk you through the steps of how to cut your Oh Sew Kat!
+PDF patterns on your Cricut Maker machine (or cut your paper patterns on other cricut machines- also a time saver!)
 There are many ways to do this, but this is the method I have used and once you do it once or twice, it’s really pretty quick!

 PLEASE NOTE: Sharing an SVG file (online or in person) you create from a PDF Pattern you purchased is the same as sharing the pattern file and it is illegal.
 If you have friends that you want to share with, please honor the designer’s hard work and direct them to purchase their own copy of the pattern as well.
 Thank you!